Steven G. Brint

 Brint is married to historian Michele Renee Salzman.

-Education
+Background and Education

-Brint received his B.A. in sociology from the University of California at Berkeley in 1973 and his M.A. and Ph.D, both in sociology, from Harvard University.
+Brint was born in Albuquerque, NM in a secular Jewish family.
+His father was an early computer systems analyst at Sandia Laboratories and his mother acted in the local theatre.
+Brint received his B.A. in sociology from the University of California at Berkeley in 1973 and his M.A. and Ph.D., both in sociology, from Harvard University.
 As an undergraduate, he worked at the Center for Studies in Higher Education, where he remains an associated faculty member today.
-While at Harvard, Brint worked with Jerome Karabel at the Huron Institute studying higher education.
+While at Harvard, he wrote a dissertation on "new-class" theory under the supervision of Daniel Bell and James A. Davis.
+Also, while at Harvard, Brint worked with Jerome Karabel at the Huron Institute studying higher education.